 Shostakovich Cello Concerto No. 1: "For the People"

 Join the symphony and Lansing’s own Suren Bagratuni for this awe-inspiring concert.
-The evening will feature popular works from the Romantic period to the Modern era, including pieces by Dvorak, Shostakovich, and LSO’s own Composer-In-Residence Patrick Harlin.
+The evening will feature popular works from the Romantic period to the Modern era, including pieces by Dvořák, Shostakovich, and Composer-In-Residence Patrick Harlin.

 River of Doubt